-- Work together to investigate those who enable transnational tax crime and money laundering and those who benefit from it
+- Works together to investigate those who enable transnational tax crime and money laundering and those who benefit from it

-- Collaborate internationally to reduce the growing threat to tax administrations posed by cryptocurrencies and cybercrime and to make the most of data and technology
+- Collaborates internationally to reduce the growing threat to tax administrations posed by cryptocurrencies and cybercrime and to make the most of data and technology

-- Develop shared strategies to gather information and intelligence
+- Develops shared strategies to gather information and intelligence

-- Drive strategies and procedures to conduct joint investigations
+- Drives strategies and procedures to conduct joint investigations